Which of the following statements concerning the autonomic nervou... | Channels for Pearson+

 1

-Understand the role of the autonomic nervous system (ANS) in the body.
-The ANS is a component of the peripheral nervous system that controls involuntary physiological functions.

-Differentiate between the autonomic nervous system and the somatic nervous system.
-The somatic nervous system is responsible for voluntary movements, primarily controlling skeletal muscles.

-Identify the types of functions regulated by the ANS.
-The ANS manages involuntary functions such as heart rate, digestion, respiratory rate, pupillary response, urination, and sexual arousal.
+Understand the role of the autonomic nervous system (ANS): The ANS is responsible for regulating involuntary bodily functions such as heart rate, digestion, respiratory rate, pupillary response, urination, and sexual arousal.

-Recognize that the ANS is divided into two main branches: the sympathetic nervous system, which prepares the body for 'fight or flight' responses, and the parasympathetic nervous system, which promotes 'rest and digest' activities.
+Identify the divisions of the ANS: The ANS is divided into two main branches, the sympathetic and parasympathetic nervous systems.
+The sympathetic division is often associated with the 'fight or flight' response, while the parasympathetic division is associated with 'rest and digest' activities.

-Evaluate the given statements based on the understanding of the ANS.
-The correct statement is that the ANS regulates involuntary functions such as heart rate and digestion, distinguishing it from the somatic nervous system, which controls voluntary muscle movements.
+Recognize the types of muscles innervated by the ANS: The ANS primarily innervates smooth muscles, cardiac muscles, and glands, not skeletal muscles.
+Skeletal muscles are controlled by the somatic nervous system, which is responsible for voluntary movements.

+Evaluate the statement about skeletal muscles: The statement 'The autonomic nervous system primarily innervates skeletal muscles' is incorrect because skeletal muscles are controlled by the somatic nervous system, not the autonomic nervous system.

 Related Videos